The Oba’s royal palace:

 IMPORTANCE

-Specifically, Chief Ogiamien ancient edifice, provides an avenue for cultural display, film production, family meeting place and a point where poems, idioms are recited.
+Specifically, Chief Ogiamien ancient edifice provides an avenue for cultural display, film production, family meeting place and a point where poems, idioms are recited.
 Folksongs such as lullaby and story-telling (folktales) take place.
 These act as synthesis that condition social life.

-The monument has enormous cultural tourist potentials which can fetch revenue for both the local community, family and government in general, if properly harnessed, packaged and marketed.
+The monument has enormous cultural tourist potentials which can fetch revenue for the local community, family and government in general, if properly harnessed, packaged and marketed.

 Is a focal point in Benin History and architectural design, hence it serves as education and research centre for cultural bodies and student all over the world.